barronbytes/ai-agent/README.md

 > `python main.py 'ENTER YOUR PROMPT HERE' [--verbose]`

 The program will throw an error if a prompt is not entered after the program file name.
 Optionally, users can use a `--verbose` statement in the prompt for the response to report token input and output metadata.

+### Safeguards

+The program grants read _and_ write privileges to a codebase.
+This can be dangerous!
+Safeguards taken throughout this project included: (1) safely storing API keys; (2) limiting read-write privileges to a single directory; (3) protecting against directory traversal; (4) using timeout limits when running subprocesses; (5) setting an iteration limit to avoid infite agent call loops; and (6) setting a character limit for output to preserve tokens.
+Error handling was used, but did not cover all edge cases.

+Safegaurds (1), (2), (5), and (6) are implemented via environmental variables in the the `.env` file, which the `.gitignore` file then protects from public exposure.
+Safeguards (3) and (4) are implemented via files in the `./functions/` folder.

+Lastly, at the end of each iterative call to the AI agent, the console prints out observability metrics.
+This includes API consumption levels and usage rate limits for requests per day (RPD), requests per minute (RPM), and tokens per minute (TPM).
+This is orchestrated by the `quota_tracker.py` file that reads and writes data to the `quota_log.json` file.

 ## System Design